Mortgage Requirements 2026: What You Need to Qualify

 If you don’t qualify for a mortgage right now, there are steps you can take to improve your financial profile.
 Focus on these factors to give yourself a better chance at getting approved by lenders:

-• Improve your credit score: Get your credit report from all three bureaus and dispute any errors.
-Start making payments on time and try to reduce your debt load.
-Even a small improvement in your credit, such as from 680 to 710, can make a big difference in your interest rate and save you thousands over the life of your mortgage.
+• Improve your credit score: Pull your reports from all three bureaus free at AnnualCreditReport.com, the only federally authorized source, and dispute any errors.[10]
+Bureaus generally must investigate disputes within 30 days, so a successful correction can show up on your score within one to two billing cycles.[11]
+Slower fixes take longer: paying down card balances can move your score within a month or two, while recovering from late payments typically takes 12 months or more of on-time history.
+Even a small improvement, such as from 680 to 710, can make a big difference in your interest rate and save you thousands over the life of your mortgage.

-• Reduce your DTI ratio: Paying down debt not only improves your credit score, it also reduces your DTI ratio.
-Focus on paying down high-interest debt first since it will be eating up more of your money.
+• Reduce your DTI ratio: Paying down debt not only improves your credit score, but it also reduces your DTI ratio.
+Focus on paying down high-interest debt first, since it will be eating up more of your money.
 Avoid taking on new debt 6-12 months before applying for a mortgage.
+Use our mortgage calculator to see how different down payments change your monthly payment and how much home fits your budget.

-• Save your money: If possible, try to save more aggressively for a down payment and cash reserve.
-Increasing your down payment amount just a little bit, such as from 3% to 5%, can improve your approval odds and lower your interest rates.
+• Save your money: If possible, save more aggressively for a down payment and a cash reserve.
+Increasing your down payment by just a little, from 3% to 5%, can improve your approval odds and lower your interest rates.

 • Research assistance programs: Many states, local governments, and non-profit organizations offer down payment assistance programs.
+You can search for programs in your state through HUD's local homebuying programs directory.[12]
 If you qualify, these programs can boost your down payment amount, helping you qualify for a mortgage sooner.

 Connect with a loan officer to make a plan on how to qualify